2 years, 4 operations later, CiCi Bellis back on Slam stage - WHIZ News

-MELBOURNE, Australia (AP) — As one final backhand off her seeded Australian Open opponent’s racket sailed long, CiCi Bellis looked like someone who couldn’t contain her excitement, jumping and yelling.

-When she headed to the locker room moments later, the 20-year-old American shook her left fist, then put her hand to her ear to ask for louder cheering.
+“We were just looking at each other.
+We were laughing.
+We had never heard of anything so barbaric, like in our entire lives,” Bellis recalled Thursday.
+“He was literally on the phone, telling us: ‘We’re going to break your arm in half, shorten it, then put a plate in.
+And then you’re going to have to remove the plate, because your arm’s not going to be able to handle it, because your arm’s too small.”

+Bellis told this story with a smile at the Australian Open — and why not?

-And rightly so.
-This was a big deal for Bellis: Two full years and four right arm operations have come and gone since she was last healthy enough to participate in a Grand Slam tournament.
-And now she is into the third round at Melbourne Park after beating No. 20 Karolina Muchova of the Czech Republic 6-4, 6-4 on Thursday.
+Four surgical procedures and two years have come and gone since she was last healthy enough to participate in a Grand Slam tournament.
+And now she is into the third round at Melbourne Park after beating No. 20 Karolina Muchova of the Czech Republic 6-4, 6-4.

+“I was so scared before each surgery,” Bellis said, “I got physically sick, because I was so nervous.”

+As recently as October, she was told by one doctor that she needed Tommy John surgery, like so many major league pitchers with torn elbow ligaments.

 Bellis was something of a teen prodigy.
 In her very first tour-level match, at age 15 at the 2014 U.S. Open, she stunned 12th-seeded Dominika Cibulkova, an Australian Open runner-up, to become the youngest American to win a match at Flushing Meadows in 28 years.

 She reached No. 35 in the rankings at 17, when she won WTA Newcomer of the Year honors.
-Then came the series of health problems, including for torn tendons in her wrist, to shorten a bone in her arm and for bone spurs in her elbow.
-All the time away from the tour has her at No. 600 in the rankings currently, but she was able to get into the draw in Australia via the protected ranking rule.
+Then came the series of health problems, including three torn tendons in her wrist and bone spurs in her elbow.
+Plus, the breaking of the bone and the insertion, then removal, of a plate.
+All the time away from the tour has the Californian at No. 600 in the rankings currently, but she was able to get into the draw in Australia via the protected ranking rule.

+“A year ago at this time, I didn’t know if I was going to play again,” Bellis said.

+On Thursday, she was out there on a Grand Slam court, playing in singles and doubles.

 NOSEBLEED SEAT